+Jason made his debut with Eighty-Eight Entertainment for the world premiere of Jack Lemmon Returns.
+His other design credits include The Old Globe’s The Mystery of Irma Vep and Since Africa; Mo`olelo’s Cowboy Versus Samurai (2007 Patté Award), Permanent Collection, Night Sky (2008 Patté Award), Good Boys, Yellowface, Stick Fly, Kita y Fernanda, Extraordinary Chambers, and The Amish Project; Moxie Theatre’s Topdog/Underdog, Dead Man’s Cell Phone, Eurydice, Bluebonnet Court and Bleeding Kansas.
 Jason is currently the assistant lighting designer for San Diego Opera.
-His other design credits include The Old Globe’s The Mystery of Irma Vep and Since Africa; Mo’olelo’s Cowboy Versus Samurai (2007 Patté Award), Permanent Collection, Night Sky (2008 Patté Award), Good Boys, Yellowface, Stick Fly, Kita Y Fernanda, Extraordinary Chambers and The Amish Project; Moxie Theatre’s Topdog/Underdog, Dead Man’s Cell Phone, Eurydice, Bluebonnet Court and Bleeding Kansas.

 Executive Director/Costume Designer

-Karen comes to Hershey Felder Presents from Berkeley Repertory Theatre, where she worked as General Manager since 1993, overseeing daily operations, and where she had the pleasure of producing several shows performed and/or directed by Hershey Felder.
-She has represented the League of Resident Theatres during negotiations with both AEA and SSDC, served on LORT’s Executive Committee and served as a panelist at several LORT meetings.
-Prior to her tenure at Berkeley Rep, Karen worked as an independent producer at several Bay Area theater companies and has served on the boards of Climate Theater, Overtone Theatre Company, Park Day School and the Julia Morgan Center.
-Karen is married to arts attorney MJ Bogatin.
+Karen comes to Hershey Felder Presents from Berkeley Repertory Theatre, where she worked as general manager for 21 years, overseeing daily operations and producing several shows performed and/or directed by Hershey Felder.
+She has represented the League of Resident Theatres during negotiations with both Actors’ Equity Association and the union of stage directors and choreographers, served on LORT’s executive committee, and served as a panelist at several LORT meetings.
+Prior to her tenure at Berkeley Rep, Karen worked as an independent producer at several Bay Area theater companies and served on the boards of Climate Theatre, Overtone Theatre Company, Park Day School, and Julia Morgan Center for the Arts.
+Karen was named a 2016 “Unsung Hero of Arts Administration” by the national arts and culture organization, Fractured Atlas.
+She is married to Bay Area arts attorney MJ Bogatin.

 Samantha F. Voxakis

-Prior to joining Eighty Eight Entertainment in early 2004, Samantha spent 12 memorable years in the front office of the Baltimore Orioles professional baseball team.
-Since then, Sam has been responsible for the day-to-day operations of Eighty-Eight LLC and Hershey Felder Presents.
-She proudly works behind-the-scenes and has not been bored in 12 years.
-With special thanks to her very supportive family and to Ms. Golabek and Mr. Felder.
+Samantha is a native of Maryland where she spent 12 memorable years working in the front office for the Baltimore Orioles.
+Since 2004, Sam has been responsible for the day-to-day operations of Eighty-Eight Entertainment/Hershey Felder Presents.
+With special thanks to her very supportive family, and to Ms. Golabek and Mr. Felder.

 Kelsey Daye Lutz

-PCS credits include: stage manager for Each and Every Thing, Forever, The Santaland Diaries, The Lion, The People’s Republic of Portland (second engagement), Vanya and Sonia and Masha and Spike, The Typographer’s Dream, The Last Five Years and A Small Fire; production assistant for Clybourne Park, Venus in Fur, A Midsummer Night’s Dream, The North Plan and Anna Karenina.
+The Armory credits include: stage manager for His Eye is on the Sparrow, Hershey Felder as Irving Berlin, Hold These Truths, The Pianist of Willesden Lane (first engagement), Each and Every Thing, Forever, The Santaland Diaries, The Lion, The People’s Republic of Portland (second engagement), Vanya and Sonia and Masha and Spike, The Typographer’s Dream, The Last Five Years and A Small Fire; and production assistant for Clybourne Park, Venus in Fur, A Midsummer Night’s Dream, The North Plan and Anna Karenina.
 Kelsey Daye is a graduate of University of North Carolina at Greensboro.
 She would like to thank her pups for all their unconditional love, and Shamus for being wonderful.